ascoa-dev/Trash_Monitoring_App/CITIES_CONFIG_IMPLEMENTATION.md

 - Displays in yellow/error color to catch user attention
 - Default fallback: "This city is not officially recognized.
 Please double-check."

+### Validation

+**When `allowCustomCities` is `false`:**
+- Users must select a city from the configured list
+- Validation controller checks if entered city exists in the list (case-insensitive)
+- Error message displayed: "Please select a city from the list" (localized)
+- Prevents saving Complete Profile or Edit Profile forms with invalid cities
+- Uses `CitiesController.isCityValid()` method for validation

+**When `allowCustomCities` is `true`:**
+- Users can type any city name
+- No validation against the city list
+- Custom cities are accepted and saved

 ### Smart Refocus Behavior

 - When input is empty: shows all cities